-Following cessation of InterCity Pullman services, all of the West Coast Mk.
-3s operated as a common pool under InterCity and, later, Virgin Trains operation until the arrival of the Pendolinos which saw 11074 placed in store.
-Transfer to Norwich Crown Point followed where 11074 became a training vehicle at the depot, eventually being placed into store at Long Marston.
+Following cessation of InterCity Pullman services, all of the West Coast Mark 3s operated as a common pool under InterCity and, later, Virgin Trains operation until the arrival of the Pendolinos which saw 11074 taken off lease in March 2005.
+Transfer to Norwich Crown Point followed later the same month where 11074 became a training vehicle at the depot, eventually being placed into store at Long Marston.

 Purchased from Porterbrook Leasing on January 1st 2015, 11074 was moved from Long Marston to Ruddington on the Great Central Railway (Nottingham) on 28th March 2015.
 In April 2015 the interior went through a thorough deep clean to ensure the vehicle came up to an aesthetically pleasing standard.
 Work also took place to ensure the electrics, batteries and air system were in a satisfactory condition for operation.
 Following completion of this work, 11074 re-entered service on 24th May 2015.

 Following a short period of use in the faded and scruffy colours of previous operator Virgin Trains, 11074 left Ruddington on 11th December 2015 for repainting at Wabtec’s Kilmarnock workshops.
 The livery this vehicle now carries is as close to the original prototype Mark 3 livery as modern railway group standards allow.